node-red/node-red-docker/README.md

 ##Linking Containers

-You can link continers "internally" withing the docker runtime by using the --link option.
+You can link continers "internally" within the docker runtime by using the --link option.

 For example I have a simple MQTT broker container available as